• Skip to main content

 8. Pour batter into the pan and bake for 35-40 minutes until golden and a stick bury in the middle comes out clean.

-9. Allow to cool outside the oven for 10 minutes, turn over a rack to unmold.
+9. Allow to cool outside the oven for 10 minutes, and turn over a rack to unmold.

 10. If you want to decorate it, wait until completely cold.

 11. Store tightly wrapped for up to 3 days.
-Also, it can be cut into pieces and freeze for up to 2 months.
+Also, it can be cut into pieces and frozen for up to 2 months.

 For the glace,